Washington Athletic Club: Grand opening and design

 The Washington Athletic Club officially opened on December 16, 1930 followed by a week long celebration of dining, dancing and facility touring.
 Upon completion, the club, dubbed 'the skyscraper of sports' by local media, made a major addition to Seattle's skyline and was even erroneously said to be taller than Seattle's other art deco skyscraper, the Northern Life Tower.
 While the latter contained seven more floors, the W.A.C.'s floors were claimed to be taller.
-Of special note at the time was that out of superstition, the building had no 13th floor, or at least according to the elevators whose buttons skipped from 12 to 14.
+Of special note at the time was that out of superstition, the building had no 13th floor, or at least according to the elevators buttons which skipped from 12 to 14.

 A full-page article in the Seattle Times from December 16, described the layout of the new building in detail:

 Women were largely segregated from men in the new quarters, having their own entrance and elevator as described by the article:

 The fourth floor contained the men's grill restaurant while the above that were the men's area including most of the athletic aspects of the club:

 The entire seventh and eighth floors were occupied by the swimming pool while the ninth floor, the top floor of the building's base section, contained sleeping rooms for guests of club members.
 The twelve story tower contained 125 hotel-like rooms "for the use of club members" while a conference room occupied the very top floor.

 The Athletic club soon became the social epicenter of Washington's athletic community and hosted many luncheons and social gatherings.
 The club also became a center for training local athletes for professional careers as well as for the Olympics.
 The club enthusiastically hired Ray Daughters, swimming coach at the Crystal Pool Natatorium.
-With him to the club followed his young protege, Helene Madison.
+He was followed to the club by his young protege, Helene Madison.
 The club's pool would later be named in her honor.